Victor-Lockwood/Team-C-Robot-Radar/backend-rest/database/README.md

 - Run `docker exec -it <container-name> bash`
 - Run `psql -U postgres`

+Be sure to restart the container so that the database service starts after initialization.

 You can make sure the tables were created by running `\dt` while in the PSQL shell.

 To get the Docker container's IP: